databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220602-async-insert.md

 # Motivation

-When housands of clients concurrently insert a small bacth of data, each insert will be excuted as follows:
+When thousands of clients concurrently insert a small batch of data, each insert will be executed as follows:

 `Parser` -> `Planner` -> `Interpreter` -> `Pipeline`

-It's unefficent because of I/O depth and cache locality.
+It's inefficient because of I/O depth and cache locality.

 To solve the problem, we want to buffer small inserts into batches in server which sacrifices tiny latency for better insert throughput, smaller block count and larger `DataBlock` in storage.

-After doing this, inserts into the same table will be prased and planned individual.
+After doing this, inserts into the same table will be parsed and planned individual.
 The insert data will be convert to `DataBlock` and buffered.
-When some conditions are triggerd, the buffered `DataBlock` will be interpreted once which also is benifical for pipelines.
+When some conditions are triggered, the buffered `DataBlock` will be interpreted once which also is beneficial for pipelines.

 # Design

 ## Buffer Structure
 In order to buffer data of different tables.
 We need a `HashMap` to save datablocks of different insert plan.
 The settings of inserts also should be considered.
 But the settings of `QueryContext` take up big space which is unnecessary.
 Therefore, we save the changed settings.
-It's the settings which are differnt from default values of settings.
+It's the settings which are different from default values of settings.

 **The key of HashMap:**